LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/docker/index.md

 </center>
 <br />

+The current recommended image is `lacunasoftware/amplia:3.12`

 Featured image tags:

 * Tag `stable` points to the latest stable image
 * Tag `3` points to the lastest 3.x image
 * Tag `3.12` points to the latest 3.12.x image **(recommended)**

-Thus, the current recommended image is `lacunasoftware/amplia:3.12`

 This image requires: